MrWook/angular-error-messages/README.md

 }
 ```

-If you want to use more message or change the content of the default message:
+If you want to use more messages or change the content of the default message:
 ```js
 // override default message
 mwConfig.messages['required'] = 'This field is required';